top of page

 Allow the first coat to dry for 6–12 hours (or overnight) before applying a second coat.

-• If you want more depth or coverage, add a second coat using the same crisscross motion.
+• This adds more depth or coverage - use the same crisscross motion.

 Step 6: Finishing Touches